MariammBello/terraform-webapp/README.md

 - Replace ssh key information in terraform main.tf
 - Once all the requirements are made, and you decide to clone this repo, replace the index.html, style.css and script.js to your preffered files.
 - To Deploy the webpage please see deployment instructions at the end of the documentation
+- After deplpoyment, don't forget to run ```terraform destroy``` to stop all resources and save cost.
+This means the website will be shut down

 For now, you may go through the setup instructions to understand the nitty gritty of the repository and code base

 ## What the main automation Terraform (main.tf) setup does

 ### S3 Bucket Setup :
 Amazon S3 (Simple Storage Service) is a highly scalable storage solution for files, objects, and backups.
 Using Terraform, we can automate the creation and configuration of an S3 bucket.
 Let’s break down the code snippet into its components